fkmendes/SSE/validation/EXAMPLES.md

-# Generating input of example .xmls
+# Generating input, runnning and parsing example .xml's

-This will guide you through the preparation of input for the .xmls in the examples/ folder.
+This will guide you through the preparation of input for the .xml's in the examples/ folder.
 You are going to need the following R packages:

 * ape